 We want to hear from you!

 This consultation is now closed.
-An engagement summary has been added to the documents list.
-Please note the council date has moved to January 2023
+An engagement summary has been added to the documents list and the City web page for One Canopy is updated with the final report and information you need to know.

 How can we double the number of trees in Guelph?